Diamond Colour Guide

 A diamond colour with the highest grade is the one with the least amount of colour.
 Diamonds grade as D indicates that it is colourless, and therefore extremely rare and valuable.
 Diamonds graded as E in colour, show minute traces of colour detected by an expert.
 An F grade indicates slight traces of colour.
 A stone graded G-H range is near-colourless, with traces of yellow generally visible only when compared with whiter diamonds.
 I to J are also near-colourless, only slightly detectable to the unaided eye.
 K-M, begin to display noticeable colour.

 Colour differences in diamonds are very subtle.
 To grade diamonds, you have to have controlled lighting conditions.
 All compared against a master set of diamonds for accuracy.
 The presence of colour in a white diamond diminishes the diamond’s value.

 This diamond colour guide is to help you with white diamonds, but you can get coloured diamonds too.

 Diamonds come in an array of colours Red, blue, pink, purple and even green.
-This sort diamond is known as fancy diamonds, extremely rare so command a higher price.
+This sort of diamond is known as fancy diamonds, extremely rare so command a higher price.